Marilyn M. Milovich, M.A.

 She is also a graduate of Cal Poly, San Luis Obispo, where she earned a Bachelor of Science degree in Biological Sciences.

-Marilyn is a member of the Association for Psychological Science and has previously presented her research at the Rocky Mountain and Western Psychological Association convention.
-She recently collaborated with Dr. Jared Bartels and a MACC program graduate student on research that has been accepted for publication in the journal Teaching of Psychology.
+Marilyn is a member of the Association for Psychological Science (APS) and the American Psychological Association (APA).
+She has previously presented her research at the Rocky Mountain and Western Psychological Association convention.
+She recently collaborated with Dr. Jared Bartels and a MACC program graduate student on research that was published in the peer-reviewed journal Teaching of Psychology (2016); this research was also presented at the American Psychological Association Convention in Denver (August, 2016).

 She has worked primarily in the field of healthcare and as a Research Associate studying human aging and health issues at the University of California, Davis.
 She also taught Gerontology/Adult Development in the Psychology department at Sonoma State University in California.